A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 Taxpayer Relief Act of 1997 (TRA97).
 Tax legislation passed in 1997 that reduced capital gains tax rates, introduced the child credit, created education credits, raised the estate tax exemption level, created Roth IRAs, and increased the contribution limit for traditional IRAs.

 Territorial taxation.
 A business tax system that exempts most active foreign income of multinational businesses from domestic taxation.
-Typically, territorial tax systems have minimum tax provisions aimed at preventing companies from shifting profits to tax havens.
+Typically, territorial tax systems have anti-avoidance rules aimed at preventing companies from shifting profits to tax havens.

 U